 How to get there:

-- Take the same train back to Liverpool Street station so you can get a day return ticket
+- It is a circular walk coming to the same station so you can get a day return ticket

 Additional Information: